 The Departmental Graduate Committee

 Graduate life in the Philosophy department is overseen, and where appropriate regulated, by the Departmental Graduate Committee.
 This committee consists of all the departmental faculty members.
-There is a Graduate Chair (currently Dr. Kathleen Akins), and sometimes an Executive Subcommittee, which the department has authorized to make decisions on routine matters.
+There is a Graduate Chair (currently Dr. Holly Andersen), and sometimes an Executive Subcommittee, which the department has authorized to make decisions on routine matters.
 Any suggestions for improvements to any aspect of our Graduate Program and how it is run are welcome and can be addressed to the Graduate Chair at any time or brought to the department's attention at a meeting by the Graduate Representative.
 Should you disagree with a particular decision the Graduate Chair makes, you can ask that your case be considered by the Departmental Graduate Committee.
 Such appeals should be submitted in writing to the Graduate Chair or to the Department Chair.
 E-mail submissions are both sufficient and preferred.

 Many procedures de facto only require that the Graduate Chair be informed, as signified by an approval signature on a form.
 Such procedures include things like Western Dean's Agreement courses, applications to form a supervisory or examining committee, applications to graduate, etc., and can be handled through our Departmental Secretary.
 The relevant forms can be found on the Dean of Graduate Studies (DGS) website.
 Should the Graduate Chair or the Departmental Graduate Committee find any reason to question one of these routine procedures you will be contacted.